someobserver/recurgence/math/05-semantic-mass/index.md

 - **Soft attractors** (e.g., metaphoric or fluid conceptual structures) correspond to small $k$,
 - **Hard attractors** (e.g., axiomatic, rigid, or dogmatic structures) correspond to large $k$.

-The parameter $k$ thus modulates the resistance of an attractor to perturbation and the rate at which coherence returns to equilibrium following displacement.
+The parameter $k$ modulates the resistance of an attractor to perturbation and the rate at which coherence returns to equilibrium following displacement.

 ---